mr-ravin/mr-ravin/README.md

   - 🌏 Physics
     - [Mathematical developments in the simulation hypothesis](https://github.com/mr-ravin/mr-ravin.github.io/blob/main/Mathematical%20developments%20in%20the%20simulation%20hypothesis.pdf).
 - 🎮 <i><b>Indie-Game Developer</b></i>:
-  - [x] [RotationWars](https://github.com/mr-ravin/rotationwars): An open-source minimalistic multiplayer video game developed with the **Unity3D** game engine for android, where players compete on a rotating platform.
-They can push each other and maneuver to avoid being pushed off.
-The goal is to make opponents fall off the platform to claim victory.
+  - [x] [Rotation Wars 2](https://github.com/mr-ravin/rotationwars2): An open-source, minimalistic multiplayer game built with **Unity3D** for Android and Web Browser.
+Players battle on a dynamically rotating platform, pushing and maneuvering to stay on while knocking opponents off.
+The last player standing wins.
   - [x] [QRGAME](https://github.com/mr-ravin/QRGame): QRGame is a minimalist, terminal-typing based open-source video game where the player must quickly type a displayed key and press Enter before time runs out.
 As players advance, the time to respond shortens, pushing speed and accuracy to the limit.
 A single mistake ends the game, keeping the tension high as the challenge intensifies.
 True to its name, QRGame can be stored entirely within a simple QR code, making it easy to share and quick to start!
   - [x] [Blocks-N-Head](https://github.com/mr-ravin/blocks-n-head): An open-source minimalistic video game built with **GoDot Game Engine**, where the objective is to help the character avoid falling blocks.
 - 👾 <i><b>Ethical Hacking</b></i>: